June 3, 2021

 Brenda Drake is the New York Times bestselling author of THIEF OF LIES, GUARDIAN OF SECRETS, and ASSASSIN OF TRUTHS of the Library Jumpers series, the Fated series, and THUNDERSTRUCK.
 Look for her upcoming release, ANALIESE RISING, coming January 8, 2019.
 She grew up the youngest of three children, an Air Force brat, and the continual new kid at school.
 She’s the founder of Pitch Wars and #PitMad.
 When she’s not writing or hanging out with her family, she haunts libraries, bookstores, and coffee shops, or reads someplace quiet and not at all exotic (much to her disappointment).

 Brenda is represented by Peter Knapp at The Park Literary Group.

 Sarah Nicolas is a recovering mechanical engineer, library event planner, and author.
 They are the author of Keeping Her Secret.
 Sarah has published both traditionally and independently, and has also worked in the publishing industry in multiple roles.
 Sarah’s been a Pitch Wars mentor since 2012.
 They write for Book Riot and are the host/producer of PubTalk Live, AgentChat Live, and Queries, Qualms, & Quirks.

 Juliana is a Middle Grade fantasy author represented by Natalie Lakosil of the Bradford Literary Agency.
-When not writing about strange and dreamy magic, she teaches Kindergarten and hikes in the mountains of Appalachia.
-She has mentored other writers through Pitch Wars since 2014.
+When not writing about strange and dreamy magic, she teaches Kindergarten and lives in anticipation of adventure.
+She freelance edits and has mentored other writers through Pitch Wars since 2014.

 Michael Mammay is a retired army officer and a graduate of the United States Military Academy.
 He is an adult science fiction writer, and his debut novel PLANETSIDE is due out from Harper Voyager on July 31st, 2018.
 He is represented by Lisa Rodgers of JABberwocky Literary.
 He was a Pitch Wars mentee in 2015, and was a mentor in 2016 and 2017.
 He lives with his wife in Georgia.